dinbror/blazy/README.md

 hey, be lazy
 =====
-bLazy is a lightweight script for lazy loading and multi-serving images (less than 1.2KB minified and gzipped).
+bLazy is a lightweight script for lazy loading and multi-serving images, iframes, videos and more (less than 1.4KB minified and gzipped).
 It’s written in pure JavaScript why it doesn’t depend on 3rd-party libraries such as jQuery.
 It lets you lazy load and multi-serve your images so you can save bandwidth and server requests.
 The user will have faster load times and save data usage if he/she doesn't browse the whole page.

 **Table of Contents**<br>
 1. [Demo](https://github.com/dinbror/blazy#demo)<br>